canonical/ubuntu.com/templates/legal/ubuntu-advantage-service-description/index.md

     6. [Charms](#term-charms):
         1. Each Charm version is supported for one year from the release date.
         2. Canonical will not provide support for any Charms that have been modified from the supported version found in the page at [https://wiki.ubuntu.com/OpenStack/OpenStackCharms](https://wiki.ubuntu.com/OpenStack/OpenStackCharms)
-    7. Canonical will provide support for 48TB of raw storage per Node with Ceph or Swift storage exposed to the OpenStack cluster.
+    7. Canonical will provide support for 72TB of raw storage per Node with Ceph or Swift storage exposed to the OpenStack cluster.
 This allowance can be used for Ceph, Swift, or a combination of these.
 If the number of these Nodes exceeds the number of compute Nodes in the covered OpenStack cluster, the supported Ceph and Swift storage will be limited to 48TB per compute Node in the cluster.
     8. Ubuntu Advantage OpenStack includes a licence to use available Canonical provided Microsoft-certified drivers in Windows Guest instances.
     9. OpenStack support excludes:
         1. Support for workloads other than those required to run an OpenStack deployment.
         2. Support for guest instances other than [Cloud Guests](#term-cloud-guests).
   2. Support for Kubernetes
-    1. Full Stack support requirements:
+    1. Full Kubernetes Cluster support requirements:
-        1. [Deployment](#term-deployment) of [Charmed Kubernetes](#term-cdk) in at least the minimum deployment configuration, or a kubeadm-deployed cluster of unmodified upstream Kubernetes binaries as published by the CNCF deployed on Ubuntu as base OS.
+        1. [Deployment](#term-deployment) of [Charmed Kubernetes](#term-cdk) in at least the minimum deployment configuration, or a kubeadm-deployed cluster of unmodified upstream Kubernetes binaries as published by the CNCF deployed on Ubuntu as base OS validated by Canonical.
         2. Highly-Available control plane either deployed using Charms in the Charmed Kubernetes reference architecture or in a similar fashion using kubeadm.
         3. Support must be purchased for all nodes in the supported Kubernetes cluster.
         4. Supported versions of Kubernetes include the current stable minor release and the two most recent minor releases in the stable release channel.
 Additional information can be found at: [https://ubuntu.com/kubernetes/docs/supported-versions](https://ubuntu.com/kubernetes/docs/supported-versions)